-PEO1: To make students understand the basic principles of business analytics.

-PEO2: To impart the knowledge of functional areas of management like HR, finance, marketing and business analytics.

-PEO 3: Learn various aspects, tools and techniques with reference to use and apply in business problems.

-PEO 4: Learn to solve problems from different industries such as, banking and finance, healthcare, insurance, manufacturing, pharmaceutical, retail, services, software, etc.

-PEO 5: To make students do projects, internship and other soft skill-based activity which prepares them for placement/employment.

-PEO 6: To develop strengthening skills in research-based problem-solving and providing innovative solutions.
+- PEO 1: To make students understand the basic principles of business management education. - PEO 2: To impart the knowledge of functional areas of management like HR, finance and marketing. - PEO 3: To learn various aspects, tools and techniques with reference to use and apply in business problems. - PEO 4: To learn to solve problems from different industries such as, banking and finance, healthcare, insurance, retail, services, software etc. - PEO 5: To make students do projects, internship and other soft skill-based activity which prepares them for placement/employment. - PEO 6: To develop strengthening skills in research-based problem-solving and providing innovative solutions.